NCSR - Demokritos

 A. MICRO and NANOFABRICATION

-• Thin Films by Chemical Vapor Deposition (CVD)
+• Thin Films by Chemical Vapor and Atomic Layer Deposition (CVD-ALD)

 B. NANOSTRUCTURES and NANOELECTRONIC DEVICES